Tanya-Verma/DA-Analysing-a-titanic-data-set-/README.md

 # DA (Analysing a Titanic Dataset)

 ## *Overview*
-`This project is a **beginner-friendly collaborative data analytics project** based on the famous **Titanic dataset**.
-The main objective of this project is to understand how data analysis works by applying statistical concepts, data cleaning techniques, and basic visualisation methods using **Python**.`
+`This project is a beginner-friendly collaborative data analytics project based on the famous Titanic dataset.
+The main objective of this project is to understand how data analysis works by applying statistical concepts, data cleaning techniques, and basic visualisation methods using Python.`

-The project focuses on exploring passenger data and identifying patterns related to **survival, age, gender, passenger class,** and other important features.
+The project focuses on exploring passenger data and identifying patterns related to **survival, age, gender, passenger class, and other important features.

 ---

 ## *Objectives*
-- Understand the basics of **Data Analytics**
+- `Understand the basics of Data Analytics`
-- Learn **Frequency** and **Cumulative Frequency Analysis**
+- `Learn Frequency** and **Cumulative Frequency Analysis`
-- Perform **Data Cleaning** and preprocessing
+- `Perform **Data Cleaning and preprocessing`
-- Analyse real-world datasets
+- `Analyse real-world datasets`
-- Create simple visualisations for better understanding
+- `Create simple visualisations for better understanding`
-- Build collaborative project experience
+- `Build collaborative project experience`

 ---